ydb-platform/ydb/ydb/docs/en/core/faq/_includes/sdk.md

 #### What should I do if a VM has failed and it's impossible to make a query? {#vms-failed-and-you-cant-make-a-request}

-To detect the unavailability of a VM, set a client timeout.
+To detect that a VM is unavailable, set a client timeout.
 All queries contain the client timeout parameters.
 The timeout value should be an order of magnitude greater than the expected query execution time.